Jason-Martinovich/UFOs/README.md

 ## Results
 ### Homepage
-When the site visitor first lands on the homepage it appears like this and contaings the full list of available UFO sightings in the table.
+When the site visitor first lands on the homepage it appears like this and contains the full list of available UFO sightings in the table.

 ![](static/images/homepage.png)